ccrma/chugins/Faust/README.md

 #### macOS/Linux

-##### Code-signing

-> On macOS, you must codesign the Faust.chug.
-To prepare to do this, you will set an environment variable.
-Find your Development Profile.
-Open Keychain Access, go to 'login' on the left, and look for something like Apple Development: example@example.com (ABCDE12345).
-Then in Terminal, run `export CODESIGN_IDENTITY="Apple Development: example@example.com (ABCDE12345)"` with your own info substituted.
-If you weren't able to find your profile, you need to create one.
-Open Xcode, go to "Accounts", add your Apple ID, click "Manage Certificates", and use the plus icon to add a profile.
-Then check Keychain Access again.

 In a Terminal/shell window, navigate to this README and run `sh build_unix.sh`.

 On macOS/Linux, the goal is to create `Faust.chug` inside `/usr/local/lib/chuck`.
 On macOS, we additionally want `libfaust.2.dylib` in that folder.
 On Linux, instead, we want `libfaust.so.2` in that folder.
 After checking that these files exist, run chuck with a FaucK example.